Israeli airstrike kills Islamic Jihad commander in Gaza home

 In Damascus, a military official said Israeli warplanes fired three missiles toward the Syrian capital, with one being destroyed by Syria’s air defenses before reaching its target.

 An Associated Press reporter at the scene said the attack destroyed the three-story building in Damascus, located on a main highway about 50 meters (yards) across from the Lebanese Embassy.
+The building was blackened, its windows blown out.
+Civil defense workers were at the scene, lifting debris and tending to electricity cables.
+Power had gone off in the neighborhood from the attack.

 Since Hamas took over Gaza by force in 2007 from the internationally backed Palestinian Authority, Israel and Gaza militants have fought three wars, with the third in 2014 lasting for 50 days.
+It was the deadliest and most destructive.

 Short-but-frequent spasms of violence have occurred, the latest earlier this month when about 10 projectiles were fired at Israel, which accused Abu el-Atta of being behind them.

-Heller reported from Jerusalem.
 Associated Press writers Josef Federman in Jerusalem, Zeina Karam in Beirut and Albert Aji in Damascus contributed to this report.